-- Bibbidi Bobbidi

-In addition to a new gateway with a signature water tower and grand entry there is:
+In addition to a new gateway with a signature water tower and grand entry there are:

 -- The Town Center, which offers a sophisticated mix of shopping and dining along with a promenade where guests can relax, refresh and reconnect.
 The Town Center section was the last to open -- about half of its shops debuted on May 15, 2016, with others following throughout the year afterward.